Home Buying Checklist: 23 Steps to Follow

 Check Property During Your House Hunting

-A thorough property check during house hunting reveals issues that photos hide.
+A thorough property check reveals issues that photos hide.
 Your house hunting checklist should prompt you to:

-Use this house checklist at every property you view.
+Use this inspection guide at every property you view.
 Document your findings in notes or photos.
-This systematic approach to check property condition helps you compare options objectively.
+This systematic approach helps you compare options objectively and strengthens your house hunting checklist.

 Your Complete House Hunting Checklist

 This house hunting checklist ensures you check property thoroughly before making any offer.
-A detailed house checklist prevents costly surprises after purchase.
+A detailed inspection prevents costly surprises after purchase.